A Developmentally-Inspired Examination of Shape versus Texture Bias in Machines: Experiment 3

 \section{Experiment 3}

-The previous two experiments demonstrated that we could produce a robust shape bias response in a variety of artificial neural networks using stimuli from familiar categories.
+The previous two experiments demonstrated that we could produce a robust shape bias response in a variety of artificial neural networks using cue-conflict stimuli based on familiar categories.
 In this final experiment, we take one more step towards matching the developmental paradigm and measure shape bias using novel shapes and textures, differing from the categories the networks were trained on.
 This procedure is similar to that taken by \citeA{ritter2017cognitive} in which they also measured shape bias in DNNs using triplets of novel stimuli.
 However, while their work focused on testing shape versus color bias, our aim is to test shape versus texture bias.

 \textbf{Dataset.} We created 256 unique novel stimuli using 16 high-quality textures \cite{brodatz1966textures} and 16 simple shapes \cite{parks2020statistical} by overlaying random patches of each texture with a mask of each shape, resulting in misaligned textures between texture matches.
-As in Experiment 2, we varied the size and alignment of these novel stimuli, and generated all possible triplets as described in the Measuring Shape Bias section.
+As in Experiment 2, we varied the size and alignment of these novel stimuli, and generated all possible triplets as described in the \textbf{Measuring Shape Bias} section.
 Unlike Experiments 1 and 2, all anchor stimulus classes were equally represented in these datasets, so shape bias is measured once for a given condition using all $57,600$ possible triplets.
 See Figure~\ref{fig:procedure}(a) and the bottom row of Figure~\ref{fig:stimuli} for examples of these stimuli.

 \textbf{Results and Discussion.} When the novel stimuli are aligned in shape, all models were shape biased for the smallest size (see Figure~\ref{fig:align}, bottom-left).
-As shape size increased, most models showed a decrease in shape bias (whether aligned or not); DINO ResNet-50 is the exception and increased in shape bias as the shapes become larger.
+As shape size increased, most models showed a decrease in shape bias (whether aligned or not), leading some models to display a texture bias in the largest size conditions.
+To our surprise, DINO ResNet-50 was an exception, showing an increase in shape bias as the shapes become larger.
+It is not entirely clear why DINO behaves qualitatively differently to the other models we tested, and we leave this as an open question for future research.

 When the stimuli were unaligned in shape, all models made fewer shape-based decisions when compared to the aligned stimuli (see Figure~\ref{fig:align}, bottom-right); the one exception was ResNet-50, which maintained the same pattern of behavior regardless of shape alignment.
 This drop may be due to the impoverished nature of the silhouettes compared to natural images, or the fact these stimuli are further out-of-distribution compared to pre-training.
 An advantage of this test setting is the neutral performance of the untrained random ResNet-50, which hovers around chance.
 Notably, ResNet-50, ViT-B/16, and CLIP ViT-B/16 all exhibited a shape bias relative to their untrained counterparts, indicating that they acquired more sensitivity to shape for novel stimuli during their training.
 This is consistent with the developmental picture, in which children acquire a shape bias as they learn more words \cite{smith2002object, gershkoff2004shape}.